Best VPS for PostgreSQL 2026: Self-Host Your Database

 Best VPS for PostgreSQL in 2026

-PostgreSQL is the world's most advanced open-source database.
+PostgreSQL is the world’s most advanced open-source database.
 Self-host it on a VPS and skip the $50-500/month managed database fees.
+If MySQL is more your style, check our MySQL VPS guide.

 Why Self-Host PostgreSQL?

-2 vCPU, 4GB RAM $100+/mo ~$7/mo
+2 vCPU, 4GB RAM$100+/mo~$7/mo

-4 vCPU, 8GB RAM $200+/mo ~$15/mo
+4 vCPU, 8GB RAM$200+/mo~$15/mo

 Self-hosting costs 90% less for equivalent specs.